Areas of Application

 • Application-specific preload values

-• Special marking or packaging directives
+• Special instructions for marking or packaging

-• Customer-specific design modifications
+• Customer-specific special measurements

 Limiting Speed nG